-Chicken Mulligatawny Soup – A restaurant favorite, South Indian soup cooked with coconut milk and spices that leaves the taste buds longing for more.
+Here is a low-carb recipe for the restaurant favorite Chicken Mulligatawny Soup!
+This South Indian soup is cooked in an Instant Pot with creamy coconut milk and warming spices that leaves the taste buds longing for more.

 What is Mulligatawny?

-I love that both these books have so many well tested recipes that are healthy and delicious at the same time.
-When I saw the recipe for Chicken Mulligatawny Soup in her Instant Pot book, I couldn’t resist trying it out immediately as not only did it look tasty, but I also had most of the ingredients in my pantry, except curry powder which I substituted with garam masala, cumin powder and turmeric.
+I love that both these books have so many well-tested recipes that are healthy and delicious at the same time.
+When I saw the recipe for Chicken Mulligatawny Soup in her Instant Pot book, I couldn't resist trying it out immediately as not only did it look tasty, but I also had most of the ingredients in my pantry.
+I love using Penzey's hot curry powder in this recipe but you can also easily substitute it with garam masala, cumin powder, and turmeric.

-Traditional Chicken Mulligatawny Soup uses ingredients like lentils, potatoes, flour, rice, heavy cream, etc… to add creaminess to the soup.
-I love that this low carb version uses cauliflower rice and coconut milk to add the same silky creamy texture.
-Spices such as black pepper, curry powder, nutmeg and thyme that Dr. Lee uses definitely leaves our taste buds longing for more.
+Traditional Chicken Mulligatawny Soup uses ingredients like lentils, potatoes, flour, rice, heavy cream, etc. to add creaminess to the soup.
+I love that this keto-friendly version uses cauliflower rice and coconut milk to add the same creamy texture.
+Spices such as black pepper, curry powder, nutmeg, and thyme that Dr. Lee uses definitely leave our taste buds longing for more.